Creating Realistic Drop Shadows

 5. Since my light source is coming from top left, move the entire shadow over to the right with the right arrow key a tad (so no shadow appears on left edge).

-6. Take smudge tool to push shadow down and inward at lower left edge and upward a bit in middle of the bottom to get the lifted look.
+6. Take Smudge Tool to push shadow down and inward at lower left edge and upward a bit in middle of the bottom to get the lifted look.

 7. Adjust opacity of black shadow layer to around 30%.